flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Attending: [[jerry michalski]] [[chris aldrich]] [[flancian]] [[aram zucker-scharff]] [[mathew lowry]]
 - Where to track a recurring agenda/our goals?
     - [[jerry michalski]] https://wiki.rel8.dev
-    - [[chris aldrich]] something that has worked for indieweb is having a
+    - [[chris aldrich]] something that has worked for indieweb is having people who join show a token of interest; e.g. try to improve something for someone
+        - i.e. we can talk all day, but improvements to real systems are what we should be shooting towards
+        - we could focus here on integrating systems that already exist (the ones we're building or fostering individually) as a group

 ## 2022-06-30
 - Attending: [[jerry michalski]] [[chris aldrich]] [[diego de la hera]] [[flancian]]